googlecreativelab/coder/README.md

 ### What You'll Find Here

 #### coder-base
+The Coder node.js server and application files

+#### coder-apps
-The Coder node.js server and applications that come pre-installed
+The Coder applications that come pre-installed in the Coder distribution

 #### raspbian-addons
 Modifications and additions to the stock raspian configuration and init structure